iifl-logo

 BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT

-In compliance with Regulation 34(2)(f) of the Listing Regulations, the Business Responsibility and Sustainability Report ("BRSR") on the environmental, social, and governance disclosures, including BRSR Core consisting of Key Performance Indicators as stipulated under the Listing Regulations is attached as Annexure - IV forming part of this report.
+In compliance with Regulation the Business Responsibility and Sustainability Report ("BRSR") is attached as Annexure IV forming part of this report.

 CORPORATE GOVERNANCE REPORT

-Our corporate governance practices are a reflection of our value system encompassing our culture, policies, and relationships with our stakeholders.
-Integrity and transparency are key to our corporate governance practices to ensure that we gain and retain the trust of our stakeholders at all times.
+Our corporate governance practicesare a reflection of our value system encompassing our culture, policies, and relationships with our stakeholders.
+Integrity and transparency are key to our corporate governance practicesto ensure that we gain and retain the trust of our stakeholders at all times.
 Corporate governance is about maximisang shareholder value legally, ethically and sustainably.
-At KDDL, the Board exercises its fiduciary responsibilities in the widest sense of the term.
+At KDDL, responsibilitiesin the widest Boardexercisesitsfiduciary sense of the term.
 Our disclosures seek to attain the best practices in international corporate governance.
 We also endeavor to enhance long-term shareholder value and respect minority rights in all our business decisions.
+The Corporate Governance Report and the certificate from the Independent Company Secretary, as stipulated in Schedule V of the Listing Regulations, are provided a separate section which forms part of this Annual Report.

 ENERGY CONSERVATION, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO